Forum Energy Technologies (FET)

 D. Lyle Williams Jr., Executive Vice President and Chief Financial Officer

-D. Lyle Williams Jr. has served as Executive Vice President and Chief Financial Officer since June 2020.
-Since January 2007, Mr. Williams held various financial and operations roles at Forum Energy Technologies, including Senior Vice President - Operations; Vice President - Corporate Development and Treasurer; Vice President - Operations Finance; Vice President - Finance and Accounting, Drilling and Subsea Segment; Senior Vice President - Downhole Technologies; Vice President - Subsea Products; and Vice President - Capital Equipment.
-Before joining Forum, he held several operations positions with Cooper Cameron Corporation, including Director of Operations - Engineering Products.
+Mr. Williams has served as Executive Vice President and Chief Financial Officer since June 2020.
+He joined Forum in 2007 and has held various financial and operations roles within the company, including Senior Vice President - Operations, Vice President - Corporate Development and Treasurer, and Vice President - Operations Finance.
+Early in his tenure at Forum, he was part of the M&A team, and Forum completed 45 acquisitions.
+Before joining Forum, he held various operations positions with Cooper Cameron Corporation, including Director of Operations - Engineering Products.
 Mr. Williams holds a B.A. in Economics and English from Rice University and an M.B.A. from Harvard University Graduate School of Business Administration.

 John C. Ivascu, Executive Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary